Anatomy of an extreme event: What can we infer about the history of a heavy-tailed random walk?: Introduction

-Lévy processes generalize Gaussian stochastic proc\-esses---they exhibit characteristic large jumps (Fig.~\ref{fig:jumps_highlight}) unexplained by ordinary diffusion.
-Furthermore, the \textit{stable} Lévy processes are universal for random walks generated by heavy-tailed distributions, in the same sense that Gaussian processes are universal for finite-variance steps, due to a generalized central limit theorem.
-The Lévy flights exhibited by the stable processes play an important role in understanding a wide range of phenomena \cite{shlesinger95,zolotarev99}, including ecology \cite{viswanathan96}, finance \cite{cont04}, fluid flows \cite{solomon93}, chaotic transport \cite{shlesinger93}, and optimal stochastic searches under certain conditions \cite{metzler09, palyulin14}.
-They have been of particular interest in the context of laser-cooled atoms \cite{marksteiner1996, katori1997, bardou02, kessler2012, sagi2012, barkai2014, afek2017, aghion2017}.
-The stable processes also produce strikingly counterintuitive behavior.
-For example, intriguing work has shown that the image method fails to predict first-passage times \cite{zumofen95,chechkin03}; this is related to the leapover phenomenon \cite{koren07}, where Lévy walkers are first absorbed \textit{inside} a perfectly absorbing region, rather than on the boundary as in the Gaussian case.
-As discussed in Ref.~\cite{dybiec06}, related issues have even led to erroneous results in the literature.
+Extreme events affect us in many ways, from geological and meteorological phenomena to market crashes and epidemics, and both science and society have been increasingly appreciating the need to understand and plan for such events \cite{albeverio06,beirlant2004}.
+Gaussian stochastic models fail to predict extreme events, which are commonly associated with probability distributions with ``heavy'' power-law tails.
+Lévy processes (specifically, stable Lévy processes \cite{cont04, gardiner09, jacobs10}) in particular are important prototypes for heavy-tailed random processes exhibiting large jumps or ``Lévy flights'' (Fig.~\ref{fig:jumps_highlight}), as they are universal for random walks generated by heavy-tailed distributions, in the same sense that Gaussian processes are universal for finite-variance steps.
+Lévy processes play an important role in understanding a wide range of phenomena \cite{shlesinger95,uchaikin99}, including ecology \cite{viswanathan96}, finance \cite{cont04}, fluid flows \cite{solomon93}, chaotic transport \cite{shlesinger93}, stochastic searches \cite{metzler09, palyulin14}, and particularly in laser-cooled atoms \cite{marksteiner1996, katori1997, bardou02, sagi2012, kessler2012, barkai2014, afek2017, aghion2017}.
+The stable processes also produce strikingly counterintuitive behavior; for example, intriguing work has shown that the image method fails to predict their first-passage times \cite{zumofen95,chechkin03,dybiec06,koren07}.

-A Brownian bridge is a continuous-time Gaussian stochastic process conditioned to arrive at some final location (state).
-The properties and statistics of Brownian bridges have been thoroughly studied \cite{borodin02}.
-They are important in diverse areas, occurring in financial mathematics (such as in modeling bond prices \cite{brody07} and accelerating convergence of Monte Carlo simulations \cite{moskowitz96}), models of animal movements \cite{horne07}, and Monte Carlo path-integral methods in quantum mechanics \cite{gies03, mackrory16}.

-Thus, it comes as something of a surprise that similarly conditioned Lévy processes have so far received relatively little attention in the literature.
-They have been formalized and applied to the pricing of financial assets with known final values \cite{hoyle11}, and a few functionals of this type have been characterized \cite{fitzsimmons95,knight96,chaumont01}.